awslabs/dynamodb-continuous-backup/README.md

 * Ensuring that the provided CloudTrail is forwarding events to Amazon CloudWatch Logs
 * This CloudWatch Logs Stream is the trigger for the ```EnsureDynamoBackup``` Lambda function
-* Create a simple test DynamoDB table, and observe the CloudWatch Logs output from ```EnsureDynamoBackup``` indicating that it has provisioned the continuous backup.
+* Create a simple test DynamoDB table, and observe the CloudWatch Logs output from ```EnsureDynamoBackup``` Lambda Function, indicating that it has provisioned the continuous backup.
 For example:

 ```
 aws dynamodb create-table --region eu-west-1 --attribute-definitions AttributeName=MyHashKey,AttributeType=S --key-schema AttributeName=MyHashKey,KeyType=HASH --provisioned-throughput ReadCapacityUnits=1,WriteCapacityUnits=1 --table-name MyTestTable